suabochica/react-nanodegree/docs/05-react-router.md

 ### SinglePage Applications

-> **Single-Page Applications (SPAs)** are Web apps that load a single HTML page and dynamically update that page as the user interacts with the app.
+> **Single-Page Applications (SPAs)** are web apps that load a single HTML page and dynamically update that page as the user interacts with the app.

 SPAs use _AJAX_ and _HTML5_ to create fluid and responsive Web apps, without constant page reloads.
 However, this means much of the work happens on the client side, in JavaScript.